ahmeddin12/codeminarates/README.md

 🏝️ Travel List
 Description
-Far Away Packing List is a React-based application designed to help users plan and organize their trips.
+This a React-based application designed to help users plan and organize their trips.
 It allows users to add items, specify quantities, toggle their packing status, and clear their packing list.
 With a clean and intuitive interface, it makes trip preparation easier and stress-free.

 Table of Contents
 Features